 - (iii) handling and storing cargo; - (iv) the maintenance, repair and fuelling of maritime vessels; - (v) boat chartering and water sport operations; and - (vi) fishing and fish processing. - (2) Banks and financial institutions engaged primarily in international trade may be permitted only in a Commercial zone.
-Banks may be permitted in a Neighbourhood Commercial zone if their principal purpose is to serve the needs of persons residing in, or in the vicinity of that zone. - (3) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (4) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (5) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (6) Uses other than commercial uses may be permitted in a Commercial zone if that can be done without changing the primary commercial use of that zone. - (7) (a) The maximum height of any building in a Neighbourhood Commercial zone shall be forty feet or three storeys, whichever is the greater; and - (b) the maximum height of any building in a Marine Commercial zone shall be forty feet or three storeys, whichever is the greater. - (8) In a General Commercial zone, residential development is permissible if the development is not on the ground floor of the building, and does not occupy more than seventy per cent of the gross floor area of the building. - (9) In a Neighbourhood Commercial zone or a Marine Commercial zone, residential development is permissible if the development is not on the ground floor of the building. - (10) Notwithstanding subregulations (8) and (9), residential development may be permitted on any or all floors of a building in a General Commercial zone, a Neighbourhood Commercial zone or a Marine Commercial zone if - (a) the development is a replacement or redevelopment of an existing residential development; or - (b) the development forms part of a mixed-use development situated on one parcel of land and the planned development includes a mixture of commercial and residential uses proposed for close interaction. - (11) Site coverage, parking areas, driveways and service areas in any Neighbourhood Commercial or Marine Commercial zone shall not exceed seventy-five per cent of the lot concerned but in a General Commercial zone site coverage, parking areas, driveways and service areas may cover up to ninety per cent of the lot.
+Banks may be permitted in a Neighbourhood Commercial zone if their principal purpose is to serve the needs of persons residing in, or in the vicinity of that zone. - (3) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (4) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (5) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016. - (6) Uses other than commercial uses may be permitted in a Commercial zone if that can be done without changing the primary commercial use of that zone. - (7) (a) The maximum height of any building in a Neighbourhood Commercial zone shall be forty feet or three storeys, whichever is the greater; and - (b) the maximum height of any building in a Marine Commercial zone shall be forty feet or three storeys, whichever is the greater. - (8) In a General Commercial zone, residential development is permissible if the development is not on the ground floor of the building, and does not occupy more than eighty per cent of the gross floor area of the building. - (9) In a Neighbourhood Commercial zone or a Marine Commercial zone, residential development is permissible if the development is not on the ground floor of the building. - (10) Notwithstanding subregulations (8) and (9), residential development may be permitted on any or all floors of a building in a General Commercial zone, a Neighbourhood Commercial zone or a Marine Commercial zone if - (a) the development is a replacement or redevelopment of an existing residential development; - (b) the development forms part of a mixed-use development situated on one parcel of land and the planned development includes a mixture of commercial and residential uses proposed for close interaction; or - (c) the development is located within areas General Commercial zone 1, General Commercial zone 2, General Commercial zone 3 or General Commercial zone 4.

-(12) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016.
+- (11) Site coverage, parking areas, driveways and service areas in any Neighbourhood Commercial or Marine Commercial zone shall not exceed seventy-five per cent of the lot concerned but in a General Commercial zone site coverage, parking areas, driveways and service areas may cover up to ninety per cent of the lot. - (12) Repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2016.